cloud-mikesoh-com/aws-bootstrap/deployment_scripts/README.md

 [Ubuntu has a website dedicated to their AMIs](https://cloud-images.ubuntu.com/locator/).

+AMIs are updated by ubuntu on a monthly basis.
+When configured correctly, this repository and subsequent scripts can be used to redeploy using the latest AMI.

 Currently, this deployment script uses the following AMI:

 * AMI ID: ami-0ac019f4fcb7cb7e6